 The provider had completed an annual review of the quality and safety of the service and unannounced visits to review the quality and safety of care on a six monthly basis as required by the regulations.
 A number of other audits and checks were also completed on a regular basis.
-Examples of these included, quality and safety checks, audits of the resident's files, fire safety, finance and infection control.
+Examples of these included, quality and safety checks, fire safety, finance and infection control.
 There was evidence that actions were taken to address issues identified in these audits and checks.
 There were regular staff meetings and separately management meetings with evidence of communication of shared learning at these meetings.

 The staff team were found to have the right skills, qualifications and experience to meet the assessed needs of residents availing of respite in the centre.
 At the time of inspection, the full complement of staff were in place.
+One staff member was on extended leave but this was being covered by regular relief staff member and the person in charge.
 This provided consistency of care for residents availing of respite.
 The actual and planned duty rosters were found to be maintained to a satisfactory level.